GSA IT Schedule 70 Services

 HTI has been applying custom software development life cycle and systems integration expertise to address the federal government’s IT challenges since 1994.
-HTI is a registered small business on the General Services Administration (GSA) System for Award Management (SAM) and since 2001 has had the pleasure of providing continuous quality IT professional services to the GSA Office of the Chief Information Officer (OCIO) / Office of the Chief Financial Officer (OCFO) organizations.
-HTI is completing the second of two Technical IT professional services Blanket Purchase Agreements it has been awarded at GSA, with Task Orders on HTI’s latest five year award valued at over $21 million.
+HTI is a registered Woman Owned Small Business (WOSB) on the General Services Administration (GSA) System for Award Management (SAM) and since 2001 has had the pleasure of providing continuous quality IT professional services to the GSA Office of the Chief Information Officer (OCIO) / Office of the Chief Financial Officer (OCFO) organizations.
+HTI has completed the second of two Technical IT professional services Blanket Purchase Agreements it has been awarded at GSA, with Task Orders on HTI’s latest five year award valued at over $21 million.
+There are a wide range of IoT sensors used to detect and measure various physical phenomena such as heat and pressure as well as the five human senses: sight, hearing, touch, taste and smell.

 HTI has successfully demonstrated its ability to support GSA in the following mission areas: